baloyitd/SpecConnex-AI/1_1_Auto-Spec-UI_Overhaul_Feature_Expansion.md

 Governed: every template, generation, and edit is auditable.

 Human-Centered: users stay in control through transparent review tools.
 Enterprise-Ready: secure, modular, and visually cohesive.

+## 2. Feature Integration Prompt

+Integrate the following key capability into the Orchestra-AI framework: Introduce a Natural Language Interface for the Data Triage Bot, enabling analysts to interact conversationally with deployment-related metadata and configuration.
+This feature must support the following core functions:

+🔍 Automated pre-deployment review of reference data, configuration files, and setup parameters within a proposed changeset 🧩 Conflict detection for overlapping or inconsistent reference keys 🛠️ Impact analysis to identify potential breakages across backend rules, service logic, or existing configurations 🔗 Dependency resolution to flag prerequisite changesets that must be deployed beforehand 🚦 Regression risk assessment to ensure the proposed changes do not introduce failures or block the deployment pipeline The implementation must integrate seamlessly with all existing Orchestra-AI components and maintain compatibility with previously specified features and workflows

+### 2.1 Feature Inclusion Check

+Evaluate whether the following functionality is fully implemented within the Orchestra-AI framework: ✅ Natural Language Impact Analysis The system should enable analysts to use natural language queries to assess the technical implications of a given business requirement.
+Specifically, it must support: • Identification of all impacted system components, including backend services, UI elements, data layers, CMS modules, and structural/domain changes • Detection of any backend rule modifications or configuration shifts • Mapping of affected domain and sub-domain models • Resolution of affected bounded contexts, aligned with domain-driven design principles This capability should be accessible via the Data Triage Bot or equivalent interface, and must integrate seamlessly with existing Orchestra-AI modules.

 Tagline: 🧭 Auto-Spec — The Right AI, for the Right Task, at the Right Time.